This post contains affiliate links.

-For families homeschooling multiple kids with a wide age range, homeschool everyone together is a huge timesaver.
-And this is a definite pro when you also run a home-based business or you’re building a work at home career.
+For families homeschooling multiple kids with a wide age range, homeschooling everyone together is a huge timesaver.
+And this is a definite pro when you also run a home-based business or you’re building a work-at-home career.

 Several companies offer this approach with their boxed curriculum. when you’re working from home, this is something worth considering.